Tidal triggers and the predictability of solar activity: GLE and S-flare events taken together

-For that it will also be useful to ``smear out'' the very spiky shape of $s^2(t)$ by applying to it a moving average with different window lengths.
-Three of those curves are displayed in panels (a) and (b) of Figure 4 with different colors.
+In this context, it seems also indicated to ``smear out'' the very spiky shape of $s^2(t)$ by applying to it a moving average.
+Indeed, the toroidal magnetic field, on which the amplitudes of the three tidally excited magneto-Rossby waves depend, exhibits a complicated butterfly-type variation in space and time.
+While finding the most appropriate averaging procedure over space and/or time is non-trivial, we consider averaging over a small fraction of the Schwabe cycle to be reasonable.
+Three of those representative averages (with time-windows of 101, 201, and 301 days) are displayed in panels (a) and (b) of Figure 4 with different colors.
 For the original $s^2(t)$ and the three time-averages we ask now which time-shift (backward or forward) would give the highest correlation with the solar event data.
-While this basically corresponds to the phase optimization for the single cosine functions as carried out in Figures 1, 2, and 3, now the time-shift has a clear physical meaning in that it describes the lag between the maximum tidal triggering of Rossby waves and the solar event that ultimately occurs at the solar surface.
+While formally this corresponds to the phase optimization for the single cosine functions as carried out in Figures 1, 2, and 3, now the time-shift has a clear physical meaning in that it describes the lag between the maximum tidal triggering of Rossby waves and the solar event that ultimately occurs at the solar surface.
 In view of the typical rise times of flux tubes in the order of a month or more \citep{Weber2011}, one would expect a similar time lag to come out as a sort of optimum.

 However, the picture arising from panels (c) and (d) of Figure 4 is less clear.
-While in general the correlation peaks around zero time lag, in particular the dark blue curve of $s^2(t)$ has a somewhat counterintuitive peak at a {\it positive} time shift of approximately 60 days with respect to the solar events.
+While in general the correlation peaks around zero time lag, in particular the dark blue curve of $s^2(t)$ has a somewhat counterintuitive peak at a {\it positive} time shift of approximately 70 days with respect to the solar events.
 For longer time averages (yellow and gold), the correlation curves become much smoother and indeed peak around a zero time lag.

 What is remarkable in this respect is the case of an average window of 101 days.
 For this window length the main peaks in panels (a) and (b) come to lie in between the peaks of the original signal $s^2(t)$.

-A similar effect of the averaging was already observed in \cite{Stefani2025} for the 11.07-year beat period.
-We will later come back to this point when discussing the Carrington event.
+In Appendix B, we will assess whether the correlation can still be improved by varying the pre-factors of the three individual waves, which entered Equation (3) with equal weights.